 Ideally, you should start working in a restaurant before you finish culinary school.
-At first, you will work in a low-end restaurant.
 Working at any capacity in a restaurant, even as a dishwasher, can expose you to the inner workings of a restaurant kitchen and professional chefs.

 Test your skills out at different restaurants to explore new cuisines and cooking techniques.